Some links in this post may be affiliate links

 Poor quality soil does not drain easily and therefore it easily becomes compacted or soggy which can result in reduced growth and death of the plant.

-Grow your Teddy Bear Plant in succulents soil which is rich in organic matter to prevent it from getting soggy while providing the required nutrients.
+Grow Teddy Bear Plant in a cactus and succulents soil, which is rich in organic matter to prevent waterlogging while providing the required nutrients.

-Feed your Teddy Bear Vine with a balanced, water-soluble fertilizer every 4 weeks in spring and summer for a lush growth.
-Withhold feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn and death of the plant.
+Feed Teddy Bear Vine with a balanced, water-soluble fertilizer every 4 weeks in spring and summer for a lush growth.
+Withhold feeding in fall and winter as growth is minimal at this time.

-Teddy Bear Vine is prone to sap-sucking insects like aphids and spider mites which are more common in poorly ventilated, dry conditions.
+Teddy Bear Vine is prone to sap-sucking insects like aphids, mealybugs and spider mites which are more common in dry conditions.
 These pests may cause the plant to become dehydrated, stunted and to begin to die.

 Isolate the affected plant to prevent spread to the other plants.